anastasiatraverse/DB-project/README.md

 $pip install -r requirements.txt
 ```

+Secondly, you should install tkinter:

-Secondly, when It successfully install, you should run next one:
+When It successfully install, you should run next one:
 ```
 $python main.py
 ```